Matthew Wynn Sivils

 “When Peter Parley Met Natty Bumppo: Samuel Goodrich, James Fenimore Cooper, and the Invention of a Young Adult Frontier.”
 James Fenimore Cooper Society Journal, 26.2 (2016): 11–13.

 “Gothic Landscapes of the South.”
 In Palgrave Handbook of the Southern Gothic.
-Ed.
-Charles Crow and Susan Castillo Street.
-London: Palgrave Macmillan.
+Edited by Susan Castillo Street and Charles L. Crow.
+London: Palgrave, 2016.
+83–93.

-Exemplary Faculty Mentor Award, Iowa State University, Office of the Senior Vice President and Provost, May 2015.
+Exemplary Faculty Mentor Award, Iowa State University, Office of the Senior Vice President and Provost, 2017 (and also in 2015).

 CEAH Fellow in the Arts and Humanities, Center for Excellence in the Arts and Humanities, Iowa State University, 2015.